LELEC210X/LELEC210X/INTEGRATION.md

 > lines of codes, see the corresponding [README](leaderboard/README.md).

 [^1]:
-    in parentheses, the host / guest OS that is needed to run the commands.
+    In parentheses, the host / guest OS that is needed to run the commands.
     Any refers to any OS (best to use your host OS here).

 ## Customizing